AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/simple_dapp/2_contract_deployment.md

 ### Helper files

 :::info
-Remove the `mod test;` line from `contracts/token/src/main.nr` as we will not be using it in this tutorial.
+Remove the `mod test;` line from `contracts/token/src/main.nr` as we will not be using TXE tests in this tutorial.
 :::

 The `Token` contract also requires some helper files.
 You can view the files [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src).
 Copy the `types.nr` and the `types` folder into `contracts/token/src`.